-- Completed a minimum of 60 semester credit hours in an accredited institution of higher learning. - 2.
-Demonstrated an acceptable level of competence in subject material comparable to that covered in Pre-engineering Technology, i.e., General Education and Common Pre-engineering Technology.
+- Completed a minimum of 60 credit hours in an accredited institution of higher learning. - Demonstrated an acceptable level of competence in subject material comparable to that covered in Pre-engineering Technology, i.e., General Education and Common Pre-engineering Technology.
 Such demonstration may be by completion of course work or by examination, with not more than half the requirements satisfied by examination. - 3.
 Been formally accepted by the FPST professional school.

-An acceptable level of competence for admission to the professional school may be demonstrated by:
+An acceptable level of competence for admission to the professional school is demonstrated by meeting all of the following requirements:

-- 1. Completion of the pre-professional school requirements as designated on the flow chart corresponding to the student's matriculation date, with an overall grade-point average of 2.30 or higher in these courses.
-Students must have completed the required sequences in calculus, general physics, general chemistry, English composition, and at least two engineering science/engineering technology courses. - Final grades of "C" or better in all courses submitted to meet the University's English composition requirement. - 3.
-Completion at OSU of at least 12 semester credit hours of courses required for the degree, with a gradepoint average of 2.30 or higher in these courses.
-This must include at least nine hours of technical subjects with a GPA of 2.50 or higher. - Achievement of an overall grade point average of 2.50 or higher in the required mathematics, physics, chemistry, engineering science and engineering technology courses completed prior to admission to professional school and final grades of "C" or better in each of these courses.

-For these purposes, all GPAs are calculated using only the last grade in repeated courses.
+- Completion of the pre-professional school requirements as designated on the flow chart corresponding to the student's matriculation date, with an overall grade-point average of 2.30 or higher in these courses.
+Students may be deficient in no more than six pre-professional school hours, and must have completed the required sequences in mathematics, physics, chemistry, English composition, and at least two engineering science courses. - A grade of "C" or better is required in any course that is a prerequisite for a required course.
+The prerequisite courses include MATH 1613/1715, MATH 2144 or MATH 2323, MATH 2153 or MATH 2133, PHYS 1114/2014, CHEM 1314, CHEM 1515, and any course with an engineering or engineering technology prefix whether taken prior to admission to professional school or not. - A student who has not earned a grade of "C" or better in a prerequisite for an FPST course is not permitted to take the next course in the FPST course sequence until a grade of "C" or better is earned in the prerequisite course. - 4.
+Final grades of "C" or better in all courses submitted to meet the University's English composition requirement.
+Completion at OSU of at least 12 credit horus of courses required for the degree, with a grade-point average of 2.30 or higher in these courses.
+This must include at least nine hours of technical subjects with a GPA of 2.50 or higher.
+For these purposes, all GPAs are calculated using only the highest grade in repeated courses.

 If the number of qualified professional school applicants to the FPST professional school exceeds the number that can be provided a quality program with the resources available, the number admitted each year to the professional school will be limited.
-In that event, priority for admission will be given to preengineering/engineering technology students on a best qualified basis as determined by the grade-point average in relevant courses taken and completed at OSU and professional potential.
+In that event, priority for admission will be given to pre-engineering/engineering technology students on a best qualified basis as determined by the grade-point average in relevant courses taken and completed at OSU and professional potential.
 This practice preserves the high standards demanded of a quality educational experience sought by students and is necessary so that OSU graduates will continue to be highly regarded.